biolab/orange2/docs/reference/rst/Orange.classification.rst

 Constant Classifier
 -------------------

 The classification module also contains a classifier that always predicts a constant value regardless of given data instances.
-It is usually not used directly but through other other learners and methods, such as :obj:`~Orange.classification.majority.MajorityLearner`.
+This classifier is constructed by different learners such as :obj:`~Orange.classification.majority.MajorityLearner`, and by some other methods.

 .. class:: ConstantClassifier

-    ConstantClassifier always classifies to the same class and reports the same class probabilities.
+    Predict the specified ``default_val`` or ``default_distribution``
+    for any instance.

     .. attribute:: class_var